iamdylan/knoWhere-ecommerce-app-using-ionic/README.md

 <h1 align="center">KnoWhere E-Commerce App</h1>

 KnoWhere was built using Ionic v4 and Angular 8.
 On the backend, it makes use of Wordpress with Woo-commerce.
-Please try it out using the Play Store link at the bottom, which is an Android App Bundle (.aab) and optimized to be have a smaller download size depending on your device or if you prefer the .apk file, you can download that too from the link below.
+Please try it out using the Play Store link at the bottom, which is an Android App Bundle (.aab) and optimized to be have a smaller download size depending on your device.
+If you prefer the .apk file, then you can download that too from the link below.

 ## Screenshots